tldr-pages/tldr/pages/windows/replace.md

 `replace {{path/to/file_or_directory}} {{path/to/destination}} /a`

-- Prompts you before replacing each file:
+- Prompt before it replaces each file:

 `replace {{path/to/file_or_directory}} {{path/to/destination}} /p`

-- Replaces even read only files:
+- Replace even read only files:

 `replace {{path/to/file_or_directory}} {{path/to/destination}} /r`

-- Waits for you to insert a disk before starting to replace files (originally to allow inserting a floppy disk):
+- Wait for you to insert a disk before it replaces files (originally to allow inserting a floppy disk):

 `replace {{path/to/file_or_directory}} {{path/to/destination}} /w`

-- Includes replacing and files in subfolders of the destination:
+- Replaces all files in subfolders of the destination:

 `replace {{path/to/file_or_directory}} {{path/to/destination}} /s`